I saw the siggggn. I opened up my eyes I saw the sign.

 Sintra PVC sign board can be dyed and printed with any color, but the default Sintra material is generally an off-white color with a low-gloss matte finish.
 With a PVC interior and exterior, Sintra board is one of the sturdiest materials you can choose for a sign.
 Its exterior is weatherproof, making Sintra board the best material for outdoor signs that need to endure heavy exposure to the elements.
 Sintra sheets withstand bending, warping, and breakage better than other sign materials detailed here.

 Both sintra board and dibond are made of durable sign board materials.
 If you are interested in a neutral-colored plastic sign board, sintra board is an excellent and durable choice.
 Equally durable is dibond, but the appearance is completely different.
 The aluminum coating of dibond has an unmistakable metallic sheen.
 Dibond is also much easier to cut, where sintra board is a bit tougher to make intricate shapes out of.
-This makes dibond better suited for stencils and lettering than sintra sign material.
+While sintra is often used for channel letter signage, the most intricate shapes and stencils are better off with dibond as a material.

 Common uses of Coroplast: